WodaMineralna/S20-Diving-into-Redux-An-Alternative-To-The-Context-API/README.md

 This project covers
 - Redux store and slices with Redux Toolkit
 - Action creators and immutable state updates

-Project type
+# Project type
-- Based on a guided project
+Implemented as part of a guided course project, with additional features and customizations added independently.

 ## Tech Stack
 - React
 - JavaScript (ES6+)
 - Build tool - Create React App
+- Redux
 - Redux Toolkit
 ## How to Run